 Safety for pedestrians

-Half a year before the introduction of the described regulations, the legislator also decided to impose a statutory obligation on drivers to stop at a pedestrian crossing when they are waiting to cross the street.
-For failing to comply with this obligation, as well as for similar traffic offenses involving failure to give way to pedestrians, the driver will be subject to a fine of PLN 1,500 and PLN 3,000 in the event of committing an offense in the event of recidivism (within two years from the first offense).
-The same amount of fine will have to be paid by those who do not respect the overtaking ban at a pedestrian crossing or decide to pass a vehicle that was traveling in the same direction but stopped to give way to a pedestrian.
+Six months before the introduction of the described regulations, the legislator also decided to impose a statutory obligation on drivers to stop absolutely before a pedestrian crossing when they are waiting to cross the street.
+For failure to comply with this obligation, as well as similar road traffic offences consisting of failing to yield to pedestrians, the driver faces A fine of 1500 PLN and 3000 zł in case of committing a minor offence as a repeat offender (within two years of the first offence).
+The same penalty will have to be paid by those who do not observe the prohibition of overtaking at a pedestrian crossing or decide to overtake a vehicle travelling in the same direction but stopped to give way to a pedestrian.

 Changes in point calculation